 - Dive into "The Sea Ranch" at the San Francisco Museum of Modern Art before it closes on Apr.
 28, 2019.
 This exhibition comprises of a collection of drawings, sketches, and photographs of The Sea Ranch and explores this community where design and nature coexist.

 - “Black Refractions: Highlights from The Studio Museum in Harlem” continues through Apr.
 14, 2019, at the Museum of the African Diaspora.
 The exhibition features works from more than 50 African-American artists across all media dating from the 1920s to today.

 San Francisco International Film Festival

-The longest-running film festival in the Americas, theSan Francisco International Film Festival is an extraordinary showcase of cinematic discovery and innovation in one of the country's most beautiful cities.
-The 61st edition runs April 4-17 at venues across the Bay Area and features nearly 200 films and live events, and upwards of 100 participating filmmaker guests.
+The longest-running film festival in the Americas, the San Francisco International Film Festival is an extraordinary showcase of cinematic discovery and innovation in one of the country's most beautiful cities.
+The festival runs Apr.
+10-23 at venues across the Bay Area and features nearly 200 films and live events, with upwards of 100 participating filmmaker guests.

 A Whole Lot of Shakin’ Going On

-San Francisco Ballet: No Boundaries
+San Francisco Ballet: The Little Mermaid

 Art Market San Francisco

-The Bay Area’s only contemporary and modern art fair, Art Market San Francisco welcomes more than 80 established galleries, as well as innovative newcomers from around the world, presenting a significant selection of contemporary and modern works of art to Fort Mason Center for Art & Culture, April 26-29, 2018.
+The Bay Area’s only contemporary and modern art fair, Art Market San Francisco welcomes more than 80 established galleries, as well as innovative newcomers from around the world, presenting a significant selection of contemporary and modern works of art to the Fort Mason Center for Art & Culture, April 25-28, 2019.
 That same weekend is stARTup Art Fair, a unique contemporary art fair in an intimate setting at the Hotel Del Sol.
 It gives independent artists direct access and broad exposure to art world professionals and the art-loving public.